 \section{Abstract}

 Deep learning has emerged as a strong alternative for classical iterative methods for deformable medical image registration, where the goal is to find a mapping between the coordinate systems of two images.
-Popular classical image registration methods enforce the useful inductive biases of symmetricity, inverse consistency, and topology preservation by construct.
-However, while many deep learning registration methods encourage these properties via loss functions, no earlier methods enforce all of them by construct.
-Here, we propose a novel registration architecture based on extracting multi-resolution feature representations which is by construct symmetric, inverse consistent, and topology preserving.
+Popular classical image registration methods enforce the useful inductive biases of symmetricity, inverse consistency, and topology preservation by construction.
+However, while many deep learning registration methods encourage these properties via loss functions, no earlier methods enforce all of them by construction.
+Here, we propose a novel registration architecture based on extracting multi-resolution feature representations which is by construction symmetric, inverse consistent, and topology preserving.
 We also develop an implicit layer for memory efficient inversion of the deformation fields.
-Our method achieves state-of-the-art registration accuracy on two datasets.
-Our code is available at~\url{https://github.com/honkamj/SITReg}.
+Our method achieves state-of-the-art registration accuracy on three datasets.
+The code is available at~\url{https://github.com/honkamj/SITReg}.